Graph Data Modeling¶

 215 has an incoming edge.

-Properties are named-value pairs within vertices and edges.
+Both vertices and edges can have properties.
+Properties are described with key value pairs.
 In our example graph, we have used the properties

 age on player,